hail-is/hail/docs/tutorial/Tutorial.md

     >>> vds_gAB_sCR_sGQ = vds_gAB_sCR_sGQ.annotate_variants_expr(hwe_expressions)
     >>> vds_gAB_sCR_sGQ.persist()
-    >>> vds_gAB_sCR_sGQ.print_schema(va=True)
+    >>> print(vds_gAB_sCR_sGQ.variant_schema())

 Above, for each variant, we filter the genotypes to only those genotypes from the population of interest using a filter function on the [genotype aggregable](reference.html#aggregables) and then calculate the Hardy-Weinberg Equilibrium p-value using the [`hardyWeinberg`](reference.html#aggreg_hwe) function on the filtered genotype aggregable.

 The `persist` method caches the dataset in its current state on memory/disk, so that downstream processing will be faster.

-`print_schema` reveals that we've added new fields to the variant annotations for HWE p-values for each population.
+Printing the schema reveals that we've added new fields to the variant annotations for HWE p-values for each population.
 We've got quite a few variant annotations now!
 Notice that the results of these annotation statements are structs containing two elements:

 <pre class="tutorial output" style="color: red">
-Variant annotation schema:
 ...
         hweEUR: Struct {
             rExpectedHetFrequency: Double,